samdoidge/samdoidge.com/_posts/2014-11-09-grunt-auto-reload.md

   }
 ```

-With the plugin as a dependancy in package.json, you can now install the dependency for your project by running the following command:
+With the plugin as a dependency in package.json, you can now install the dependency for your project by running the following command:
 ``` bash
 npm install
 ```